 Until you are told to do so by an emergency dispatcher, do not disconnect your 9-1-1 call.
 If you are inadvertently disconnected, call back immediately.

 Weave will attempt to provide the emergency operator with your service address, so please ensure that your information on file with us is always accurate and updated.
 If you do not do this (for example, if you are unable to speak during a 9-1-1 call), the emergency operator may assume that you are calling from the last registered address.

-Tip: You can update your E9-1-1 address in the Admin Portal.
+Tip: You can update your E9-1-1 address in the Weave Portal.
 Click here for information on setting up an e911 address.